jeremycochoy/resume/resume.md

 ------------------------

 Hobbies
-:   Playing music, and reading books.
+:   Playing and composing music, reading and listening to audiobooks.

 Sports
 :   Dance (Lindy Hop, Rock, ...) and Climbing.